Bryan0x05/c5610Project/README.md

 * 'help' to list availabe shell commands
 * 'help cmd' to print command documentation
 * 'cmd arg1 arg2...' to run a given command
+* 'tab' to auto-complete a command
+*  up/down arrow to go through command history
+*  enter, to repeat last output to terminal and newline.

 ## Using TMUX
 Relevant hotkeys: